byruzyayandy1/byruzyayandy1/README.md

 ### Hi there 👋

-I’m Mohammed Bayero Yayandi, a self-taught Data Analyst and Python programmer.
+I’m Mohammed Bayero Yayandi, a Data Analyst and Python programmer.
 I love meeting and networking with new friends.

 - 🔭 I’m currently working on YandyTech